Lucashgdhhyy/Tubaro-Blade-Ball/README.md

 Tab:AddButton({
 	Name = "Copy Key",
 	Callback = function()
-      		setclipboard("Put The Link Here") --This Will Copy The Link Of The Key end
+      		setclipboard("https://tubaroscripts.blogspot.com/2024/03/blog-post.html") --This Will Copy The Link Of The Key end
 })